howlingsails/react-spring-docker-framework/docker-compose/README.md

 ```

-Step 4: configure replica set by pasting the following
+Step 4: configure replica set by pasting the following into the mongo commandline

 ```mongo command
 rs.initiate(